A Brief Overview for Educators

 Although no training is necessary or required, it is available:

-For more information as well as for help to arrange presentations, training sessions, field trips, or to discuss your sightings please contact us directly:
+For more information as well as for help to arrange presentations, training sessions, field trips, or to discuss your sightings, use our form to request a event, or contact us directly:

 Jim Andrews